Resolve to Increase Your Wealth With Income Property

 Minimizing Risk, Maximizing Return

 Don’t be discouraged!
-If you are thinking about investing in income property in 2017, there are ways that you can take charge of your risk and manage your investment profitably.
+If you are thinking about investing in income property, there are ways that you can take charge of your risk and manage your investment profitably.
 If you are careful about tenant selection and diligent about timely, professional property upkeep, you can be successful as a landlord.

 Aim for a 7% ROI